Job Prospects... At a glance

 Licensing is not required for most construction work.
 However, a driver’s licence may be useful and necessary in some instances.

-The number of students completing Level 4 certificates in the broader category Building has been around 1,500 for the last seven years.
-This means there should be a steady flow of new tradespeople in most building trades.
+The number of students completing Level 4 certificates in the broader category Building has been falling from 1,500 for the last six years.

 Qualification completions chart